 6. On approaching closely to the chosen field or terrain, the aeronaut should move the control pole gently toward himself, thus causing the mechanism to alight more or less gently on terra firma.

-Let's talk airplanes
+Let's talk airplanes and everything else!

 1 post • Page 1 of 1